David Attie

-David Attie was a prominent American photographer, widely published in magazines and books from the late 1950s until his passing in the 1980s.
-He was one of the last great proteges of legendary photography teacher and art director Alexey Brodovitch.
-Attie worked in a wide range of styles, illustrating everything from novels to magazine and album covers to subway posters, and taking now-iconic portraits of Truman Capote, Bobby Fischer, Lorraine Hansberry, and many others.
-He also created the first-ever visual depiction of Holly Golightly, the main character in Breakfast at Tiffany's, when he illustrated the Capote novella's first appearance in Esquire Magazine.
-He was best known in his lifetime for his signature photo montages—an approach he called "multiple-image photography": highly inventive, pre-Photoshop collages that he made by combining negatives in the darkroom.
-His work has received new attention with a pair of posthumous books: the well-reviewed 2015 publication of his Capote collaboration "Brooklyn: A Personal Memoir, With The Lost Photographs of David Attie," and the 2021 collection of his behind-the-scenes photographs from the very first season of Sesame Street, "The Unseen Photos of Street Gang."
-He has been the subject of several solo exhibits in recent years, including a two-year retrospective at the Brooklyn Historical Society.
-One recent critic wrote that even decades later, "his explorations of photomontage remain durably inspired, innovative, and visually dynamic."
+David Attie (November 30, 1920 – August 1, 1982) was an American photographer, published in magazines and books from the late 1950s until his death.
+He was one of the last proteges of photography teacher and art director Alexey Brodovitch.
+Attie worked in a wide range of styles, illustrating everything from novels to magazine and album covers to subway posters, and taking portraits of Truman Capote, Bobby Fischer, Lorraine Hansberry, and others.
+He created the first-ever visual depiction of Holly Golightly, the main character in Breakfast at Tiffany's, when he illustrated the Capote novella's first appearance in Esquire Magazine.
+He was best known in his lifetime for his photo montages—an approach he called "multiple-image photography": pre-Photoshop collages that he made by combining negatives in the darkroom.
+His work has received new attention with a pair of posthumous books: the 2015 publication of his Capote collaboration Brooklyn: A Personal Memoir, With The Lost Photographs of David Attie, and the 2021 collection of his behind-the-scenes photographs from the first season of Sesame Street, The Unseen Photos of Street Gang.
+He has been the subject of several solo exhibits, including a two-year retrospective at the Brooklyn Historical Society.
+One critic wrote that even decades later, "his explorations of photomontage remain durably inspired, innovative, and visually dynamic."